voxelbusters/product-website-template/README.md

 ## Usage

-After installing the dependencies, you can run the following command to start the development server:
+After installing the dependencies, just update the docusaurus.config.js and config.json file after that just update `docs` folder as per your requirement:

+For Starting the Application after above alteration use the below command
 ```bash
 npm start
 ```